nervosnetwork/docs.nervos.org/website/docs/dapp/create-nft.md

     <user_defined>
 ```

-Noticed that the data field of the spore cell contains `content-type` and `content`, which allow users to turn any content form into a digital object.
+Notice that the data field of the spore cell contains `content-type` and `content`, which allow users to turn any content form into a digital object.
 All the fields in a Spore Cell are immutable once created.

 In this tutorial, we will build a simple Dapp to turn a picture on your computer into a digital object on the blockchain using the spore SDK.